whily/gravity/README.md

 * sbt (0.12.4)
 * [Inkscape](http://inkscape.org) and [ImageMagick](http://www.imagemagick.org)
   to generate icons.

+The only library dependency is [scasci](http://github.com/whily/scasci).
+Currently, the only way to use this lib is to generate the jar file (with `sbt package` command) and put it into the `/lib` directory under the source tree of Gravity.

 To compile/run the code, follow the steps below:

 1. This step is a work around.
 It seems that the plugin sbt-android